Google App Runtime for Chrome: Security

 According to a security evaluation by Meng Xu, ARC apps may communicate with other installed Chrome Extensions and the files stored on the underlying operating system which might open avenues to various attacks.
 These threats are mitigated by the heavily sandboxed environment of ARC.

 Community efforts

 During the second half of 2014, before any developer tools or documentation was released by Google, several community efforts about ARC appeared.

 Vlad Filippov maintains ARChon, an unofficial distribution of the ARC runtime which can be installed to non-Chromebook computers.
 The same developer also maintains a JavaScript (nodejs) tool to automate packaging Android apps for use with ARC.

 Other developers created more user-friendly tools beyond chromeos-apk to simplify packaging applications for the ARCon runtime.
 The first of them is a Chrome Packaged App called twerk and the other is an Android application ARCon Packager It used to be named Chrome APK Packager but the name was changed at Google's request.

-Software

-There is an active Reddit community which maintains a list of Android apps that work with the ARCon runtime.
-Vlad Filippov published a guide how to run Opera Mini inside Chromium browser.